Sun Bowl (stadium): All-star game

 On February 2, 2007, the stadium hosted the inaugural Texas vs. The Nation all-star college football game; the Nation defeated Texas 24–20.

+Concerts

+Since the 1990s, the Sun Bowl has hosted several concerts such as The Rolling Stones, U2, Pink Floyd, Ricky Martin, NSYNC, One Direction (a sellout), Guns 'n' Roses, and a co-headlining performance by Mötley Crüe, Def Leppard, and Alice Cooper.
+Notably, the Mexican pop group RBD kicked off their Soy Rebelde Tour at the stadium, marking their first live show in nearly 15 years.
+British rock band Coldplay performed at Sun Bowl on June 13 and 14, 2025 as part of their Music of the Spheres World Tour, and become the first act to hold two concerts at the stadium during a single tour, and became the first act to sell out the Sun Bowl in advance of a performance.

 Other events

 On February 17, 2016, the stadium hosted festivities and a simulcast of the Mass held by Pope Francis during the pontiff's visit to Ciudad Juárez, Mexico, several miles away across the Rio Grande.

 Other tenants

 For a short time before moving to Dudley Field, the El Paso Patriots soccer team in the Premier Development League (now known as USL League Two) made its home at the Sun Bowl.
 The Patriots played their final seasons at Patriot Stadium.